Hareeshmaharee/AttendanceChecker-TinkerBell/README.md

 <img src="banner/banner.gif" width="100%" height="">

-# Project Title
+# ATTENDANCE CHECKER

-A brief description of what this project does and who it's for
+Reading the participants list
+Printing the absentees list of A batch, B batch Printing the list of unknown participants

 ## Demo + Video